-- They tell you the address of the households where there is work for you (shown on the address label on the front page). - They are also the forms on which you report to the office how successful you have been at those households.
+- Provide you with the address of the households where there is work for you (shown on the address label on the front page). - For you to report to the office how successful you have been at those households.

 The NRFs will arrive from the office with an address label stuck at the top of page 1.
 On the Address Label you will find the: